 Queen of the South Cast: Who is in it?

-The main cast of ‘Queen of the South’ includes Alice Braga of ‘City of God‘ fame, who plays the role of Teresa Mendoza, a poor woman from Sinaloa, Mexico, who eventually becomes a wealthy woman by building an immense drug empire.
+The cast of ‘Queen of the South’ is led by Alice Braga of ‘City of God‘ fame, who plays the role of Teresa Mendoza, a poor woman from Sinaloa, Mexico, who eventually becomes a wealthy woman by building an immense drug empire.